20 Simple Yet Powerful Virtual Fundraising Ideas for Nonprofits

 It is easy to forget to thank your volunteers, staff, and even donors during the year.
-This year, you have the time to not only thank them but create a virtual thank you event to show them how much they are appreciated.
+This year, consider hosting a virtual thank you event to show them how much they are appreciated.

 Volunteers are one of your organization’s most essential parts and are often one of the most overlooked.
 Holding an annual volunteer thank you event should be a priority every year.
 Without showing your appreciation, you can lose quality volunteers.
 This year, you can make your volunteer thank you event a fun online experience for all with Instagram snapshots and past event videos.
 You can even include a gift and raffle to get your volunteers more excited.

 19. Online Class or Workshops